Catholic Church on abuse: 'We are ashamed and saddened'

 Counsel for the Commission Katherine Anderson said failure in record keeping from the 1950s impacts on the accuracy of the figures.

-Cardinal John Dew told the Commission that the church was saddened and ashamed by what has happened.
+Cardinal John Dew told the Commission the church was saddened and ashamed by what has happened.

 ''Our hope is that this Commission will lead us and help us to be a better church and that is a church that this disgrace of abuse will be addressed, will cease and that our church will always be a church that gives life and hope.
 That is our mission as a church.